 The ULTIMATE Baby Registry Checklist

-If you’re expecting a new little one, you may be stressing over all the things that you think you need to get for your baby, wondering what you really need and what you should register for.
+If you’re expecting a little one, you may be stressing over all the things.
+One of those things is thinking about everything you need to get for your baby.
+You might be wondering what you really need and should register for.
 I mean, have you gone into a buybuy Baby?!
+There’s A LOT of baby stuff.
 The look that comes across women’s faces when they first walk in is a look of pure terror and confusion.
 But don’t you worry, I’ve got you covered!

 This is my ultimate baby registry checklist filled with my very favorite baby goods that you won’t be able to live without!
-This list covers everything you would need for the first three months and beyond as well as some important things you might want to consider getting for yourself postpartum. 😉 To make it easy, I’ve split everything up into different categories.
+This list covers everything you would need for the first three months and beyond.
+I’ve also included some important things you might want to consider getting for yourself postpartum. 😉 To make it easy, I’ve split everything up into different categories.
 We know that the lists can get long so we hope by breaking it down for you it will makes your baby registry list not so overwhelming.

 The Ultimate Baby Registry Checklist